The USS Bear and the Greely party

 (The USS Bear)

-The Bear was responsible for many rescues in its day, as the thick hull and powerful steam engine allowed it to push through thicker ice than any other vessel, with the Bear widely being recognised as the finest ship in the service of the entire US Coast guard during the 19th century.
+The Bear was responsible for many rescues in its day, as the thick hull and powerful steam engine allowed it to push through thicker ice than any other vessel, with the Bear widely being recognized as the finest ship in the service of the entire US Coast Guard during the 19th century.

 All 8 of the whaling ships were caught in the same giant ice flow which crushed the ships and froze them firmly in place within the ice.
 Since walking wasn’t an option and the ships were taken in whichever direction the ice sheets went, the situation soon became critical.
 In the same region 20 years earlier, another fleet of 13 whaling ships was trapped in the area and every single one of their crew members died.

-The trapped ships managed to send a message to the coast guard asking for help and President Mckinley himself ordered the USS Bear to be dispatched to rescue them.
-Under the command of Captain Francis Tuttle the ship sailed as far north as possible but even its thick sides and mighty steam engine was no match for how thick the ice was.
+The trapped ships managed to send a message to the Coast Guard asking for help and President McKinley ordered the USS Bear to be dispatched to rescue them.
+Under the command of Captain Francis Tuttle, the ship sailed as far north as possible but even its thick sides and mighty steam engine were no match for how thick the ice was.

 Knowing it would be months before they were able to get the ship through, Tuttle sent a 3 man team with sleds along the Alaskan coast and north across the ice sheets to deliver food to the trapped crew.
 This 3 man team walked almost 1500 miles around the coastline of Alaska and north to the trapped whalers facing temperatures as low as –51 °C.

-The journey took just over 3 months, and despite the odds they managed to make it to the stranded ships and delivered the much need supplies.
+The journey took just over 3 months, and despite the odds they managed to make it to the stranded ships and deliver the much-needed supplies.
 Some of the whaling crew members had already died from starvation or the cold, and many of the survivors were suffering from scurvy.

 It wasn’t until several months later that the ice broke up enough for the Bear to make it through, and Captain Tuttle had no idea if the rescue team he sent had made it, half expecting to find a couple hundred dead bodies.
-Fortunately they did and the remaining whaling crew members where all loaded on-board and returned to civilisation.
+Fortunately, they did and the remaining whaling crew members were all loaded on board and returned to civilization.

 The Greely Party